JonatanK-son/Webbshop2_Grupp14/README.md

 - For the client:
   - Edit `.env.local` to configure the local backend URL
-  - Edit `.env.railway` to configure the Railway backend URL

 - For the server:
-  - Edit `.env` to configure the Railway database connection
+  - Edit `.env` to configure the database connection

 ## Admin Account